aaroncnb/GetTheZodi/README.md

 In a nutshell: I threw the COBE-DIRBE near to far infrared all-sky maps at principal component analysis (PCA), indpeendent component analysis (ICA), and non-negative matrix factorization (NMF) algorithms.
 These examples are based on `scikit-learn`'s implementations of those algorithms, but it might be a fun excercise to write them yourself in `numpy` (actually, pretty trivial at least when it comes to PCA).

+The reason I use the COBE-DIRBE data hear, quite honestly, is because it's low-resolution and thus quite easy to make a demonstration out of.
+All of the wavelengths, from the Milky Way-dust dominated, to the stellar light dominated emission are covered in a consistent and conveniently available data format.

+We could also experiment by combining other space satellite data with DIRBE, or look exclusively at the higher resolution data from Planck, AKARI and IRAS.

 Give it a try on Binder!

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/aaroncnb/GetTheZodi/master?filepath=BlindZodiSeparation_ExampleDIRBE.ipynb)